loicpetit/blog/src/content/posts/2024/new-hugo-blog.md

 By default the created contents is in draft status.
 When your content is ready set the draft property to false in order to to have it visible in the production build (without *--buildDrafts*).

-Set the first post draft property to false the run hugo server without *--buildDrafts* to check the post is visible.
+Set the first post draft property to false then run hugo server without *--buildDrafts* to check the post is visible.

 ## Host it on Github